Here we have a Beekeeping A-Z.

 Please note, this is a work in progress with more information being added on a regular basis.

 A soft brush used to brush bees away from frames, or even to try and gently coax bees from one place to another.
-It is possible to make a soft bee brush from a feather.
-Read more.
+It is possible to make a washable, soft bee brush from a large goose feather, or similar.

 A space between frames in which bees do their work.
 It also enables beekeepers to more easily remove frames from hives.